Pageworks/papertrain/README.md

 .p-primary-class-name_secondary_class_name -modifier -secondary-modifier
 ```

-Classes always begin with a prefix followed by a hyphen.
+1. Classes always begin with a prefix followed by a hyphen

-The primary class name will always be written in [kebab-case](http://wiki.c2.com/?KebabCase).
+1. The primary class name will always be written in [kebab-case](http://wiki.c2.com/?KebabCase)

-The secondary class name will begin with an underscore and will always be written in [snake case](https://en.wikipedia.org/wiki/Snake_case).
+1. The secondary class name will begin with an underscore and will always be written in [snake_case](https://en.wikipedia.org/wiki/Snake_case)

-Modifiers will always be seperate additional/optional classes that begin with a hyphen and are written in kebab-case.
+1. Modifiers will always be additional/optional classes that begin with a hyphen and are written in kebab-case

 ## Prefixes